Skip to main content

 Source: SEAI

-The figure above shows the contribution from renewable energy to heat or thermal energy uses as a share of overall heat use.
-RES-H fell from 6.3% in 2020 to 4.9% in 2021; this decrease can be attributed to the transition from REDI to REDII and the introduction of new sustainability and verification criteria for biomass fuels.
-In 2022 the RES-H increased again to 6.3%.
+The figure above show the share of heating provided by renewable energy as a share of overall heat (gross final consumption of heat).
+RES-H fell from 6.3% in 2020 to 5.6% in 2021 and then 5.5% in 2022; this decrease can be attributed to the transition from RED I to RED II and the introduction of new sustainability and verification criteria for biomass fuels, see section 8.2.2.
+In 2023 the RES-H increased 7.9%, a new high.
+This increase was due to the sustainability data relating to biomass and biogas becoming available in 2023 (i.e. less renewable energy excluded from the RES-H), an increase in the quantity of renewable energy and an overall decrease in consumption of energy in heat.

-Download CO₂ emissions avoided through the use of renewable energy data
+Download CO₂eq emissions avoided through the use of renewable energy data

 Source: SEAI

-The replacement of fossil fuels with renewable zero-carbon energy sources is essential for reducing greenhouse gas (GHG) emissions such as carbon dioxide (CO₂).
+The replacement of fossil fuels with renewable zero-carbon energy sources is essential for reducing greenhouse gas (GHG) emissions.
 It also improves energy security by reducing our reliance on imported fossil fuels.

-The estimated amount of CO2 avoided through the use of renewable energy was 6.75 MtCO2 in 2022, more than any previous year, with 4.48 MtCO2 avoided by wind energy.
+The figure above shows the trend in annual avoided GHG emissions from renewable energy in electricity, heat and transport from 2003 to present.
+The estimated emissions avoided through the use of renewable energy was 7.15 MtCO2eq in 2023, more than any previous year, with 4.55 MtCO2eq avoided by wind energy.

 Renewable energy in Ireland